wtnm/fform/tutorial.en.md

 ...
 ```

-Next, we use the `_custom` property to customize the specific field to our requirements.
-The field is composed of several blocks (`Main`, `Title` and others, [details in the documentation](https://github.com/wtnm/fform/blob/master/documentation.md#customization)) from which we need a block `Main` rendering directly `input`.
-In this block we are interested in properties `onChange` and `$_maps `.
+Next, we use the `_custom` property to customize the specific field to our requirements.The field is assembled from several blocks (`Main`,` Title` and others, [details in the documentation](https://github.com/wtnm/fform/blob/master/documentation.md#customization)) of which we need a block `Main` rendering directly` input`.
+In this block, we are interested in the `onChange` and` $ _maps` properties.

-`$_maps` is an object that defines what properties to throw from state to component, and it is possible to use [data handler](https://github.com/wtnm/fform/blob/master/documentation.md#data-handlers) to change them ([see documentation](https://github.com/wtnm/fform/blob/master/documentation.md#_maps)).
-We use this to add a handler for the `value` property (now the value from state is simply passed to the property of the component, without processing)
+`$ _maps` is an object that determines which properties to forward from state to a component, while it is possible to use [data handler](https://github.com/wtnm/fform/blob/master/documentation.md#data- handlers) for changing them ([more in the documentation](https://github.com/wtnm/fform/blob/master/documentation.md#_maps)).
+We use this in order to add a handler for the `value` property (now the value from state is simply passed to the component property, without processing)
 ```js
 schema = {
 	,,,